coding-by-the-beach/Data-analysis-codes/README.md

 2. "VC_IV_MATLAB.m" plots the variation of transition voltage with measurements.
 It assumes the transition voltage where current crosses 90% of compliance value.
 Set the compliance value according to measurement.
 Set the voltage range in plot, according to measurement.

 3. "IV_Plot_All_MATLAB.m" plot all the IV sweeps in an excel file, one on top of another.
 Please change the title of plot accordingly(Current controlled/ Voltage controlled).

+4. 'Keysight_connect.m' is a code for experiment.
+Individual code blocks should be run sequentially.
+It connects (creates objects and opens) through VISA-USB connection.
+Then it configures the SMU and Oscilloscope to the settings mentioned in comments.
+Then it triggers the SMU and Oscilloscope according to the Trigger level set in oscilloscope (manually! since the trigger level command doesnt work).
+There is a separate block to save the waveform on oscilloscope display, change the folder address accordingly.
+Before saving the waveform, stop the SMU and Oscilloscope.
+Then finish by closing the instruments and deleting the instrument objects.